Komorów, Pruszków County: Komorów Garden City

 Komorów development as a settlement began on January 14, 1930, when the Warsaw Provincial Office approved a plan to parcel out Komorów private estate, owned by Józef Markowicz, naming it Komorów Garden-City, as a part of the Garden city movement, located in Błoński County in Helenów Municipality.

 Komorów Garden City was established on the initiative of the landowner, Józef Markowicz, in the area bounded by the streets that exist today: Maria Dąbrowska Avenue, Starych Lip Avenue, Norwid Str., Okrężna Str., Granicka Str., Nowowiejska Str., Harcerska and Matejki Str.
 The total Garden City covered an area of 73 hectares.

 The notarial deed of sale included a stipulation that “The Komorów Garden-City is intended for a model settlement” and therefore “the acquired plot of land may only be used for the construction of a residential house,” and requirements were formulated to safeguard the health and aesthetics of the settlement.

-The average plot size was 1100 m², a grid of streets 10, 14, and even more than 20 meters wide was designated, space was provided for a park, a church, a school, an 11,000 m² sports area, two estate squares, and even a train route to Nadarzyn.
+The average plot size was 1100 m^{2}, a grid of streets 10, 14, and even more than 20 meters wide was designated, space was provided for a park, a church, a school, an 11,000 m^{2} sports area, two estate squares, and even a train route to Nadarzyn.
 All these areas were donated to the Komorów Garden-City free of charge.

 During World War II, the Warsaw intelligentsia hid in Komorów, and partisans were trained in the surrounding forests.

 During and after the Warsaw Uprising, a makeshift hospital for refugees from Warsaw was organized in Komorów.

 After the war, Komorów estate was nationalized.
 Markowicz Palace was turned into a sanatorium for patients of the Psychiatric Institute in Warsaw.